Rstraney/IDS-6145-Final-Project/README.md

 ### Future Research:
 _Future Research for Anylogic_.
+If given an opportunity to work with the full version of Anylogic, we would like to further investigate whether or not running our simulation for more than an hour would alter our results.
+Future studies should consider working with the full version of Anylogic to further investigate this limitation in our study.

 _Future Research for Data_.

-_Future Research for Model Resoultion and Model Fidelity_.
+_Future Research for Model resoultion and model fidelity_.

 Kider's email including the paper he wanted us to look over.

-If given an opportunity to work with the full version of Anylogic, we would like to further investigate whether or not running our simulation for more than an hour would alter our results.
-Future studies should consider working with the full version of Anylogic to further investigate this limitation in our study.